Andrey Borodin: Bank of Moscow takeover

 When Luzhkov was dismissed in September 2010, the new mayor Sergei Sobyanin announced the intention to sell the stake of the Moscow government in Bank of Moscow.
 VTB, a state-controlled bank, stepped up as a buyer.
 Other banks, such as Alfa Bank and Bank Austria, a subsidiary of UniCredit, also expressed interest.

 In December 2010, before the sale of the City Government's stake took place, the Audit Chamber of the Russian Federation announced that it had launched an audit of Bank of Moscow at Sobyanin's request.
 The investigation revealed a loan provided by the bank to Premier Estate Company.

 At the end of February 2011, VTB purchased the City Government's stake from Central Fuel Company.
 The VTB deal was opposed by Borodin.
-He resisted to attempts by VTB to acquire control of the bank, already being one of the main shareholders.
+He resisted attempts by VTB to acquire control of the bank, already being one of the main shareholders.

 Borodin has contested the legality of this on a number of grounds, including that competitive tender ought to have been used to maximise the share price.
-None of the protests were found correct or justified by court.
-Borodin and his allies were dismissed and VTB's Chairman Andrey Kostin and first deputy Mikhail Kuzovlev became the Bank's Chairman of the Board of Directors and President respectively.
+None of the protests were found correct or justified by the court.
+Borodin and his allies were dismissed, and VTB's Chairman Andrey Kostin and first deputy Mikhail Kuzovlev became the Bank's Chairman of the Board of Directors and President respectively.

 In early April 2011, Borodin and Lev Alaluyev sold their 20.32% stake in Bank of Moscow.
 Andrey Borodin sold his shares to Vitaly Yusufov, son of the former Russian Energy Minister Igor Yusufov.
 Vitaly Yusufov had borrowed US$1.1 billion from Bank of Moscow for this acquisition.
 Borodin was still in charge of the bank, when this decision was made.

 In July 2011, Yusufov sold his stake to VTB, which in September 2012 controlled more than 95.50 percent of the shares of Bank of Moscow.
 Yusufov claimed, that he acted on his own judgment.
-That was the reason, why the price negotiations with VTB took so long.
+That was the reason why the price negotiations with VTB took so long.

 Borodin claims that peculiarities during the takeover point to the centrality of political as opposed to commercial concerns.
 For example, he made an offer on 22 March 2011, which lapsed 8 April 2011, to buy the stake from VTB as the same price they had, despite VTB's claims of the mess they had discovered.
 This was refused, because there was no official offer sent.